Table of Contents

 - Pine needles from Christmas trees can cause gastrointestinal problems in dogs.

-- Throat issues and vomiting can result from a dog eating pine needles, and the needles can get trapped in a dog’s paws.
+- Infections can result from a dog eating pine needles, and the needles can get trapped in a dog’s paws.

 - Christmas tree water can also be harmful if drunk by a dog.

 The holidays are a time of merriment and relaxation for many, but it’s also a time of year when you should exercise plenty of care and caution when it comes to your pup.
-The hectic pace and constant celebration can sometimes interfere with household pet safety.
-In particular, the needles of Christmas trees, while festive, can be hazardous to pets — and can indeed make your furry guys ill.
+The hectic pace and traditions can sometimes interfere with household pet safety.
+For example, Christmas trees can be hazardous to pets and may make your furry friends ill.

 Digestive Tract Issues

-Dogs are very curious and exploratory, and as a result often love putting their mouths on new things.
-Because of this, it’s important to always make sure that your pup never chews on your Christmas tree, and never gets the opportunity to put tree needles that might have dropped to the floor in his mouth.
-If your pet ingests these needles, they could bring upon a couple of serious gastrointestinal problems.
-The tree needles are capable of triggering digestive blocks and puncturing the intestines.
-Fake Christmas tree needles are just as perilous, so be careful.
+Dogs are very curious and often love to chew on and eat new things.
+Because of this, it’s important to make sure that your pup never chews on your Christmas tree and doesn’t eat tree needles that might have dropped to the floor.
+If your pet ingests needles, they could bring about serious gastrointestinal problems.

-For any of the reasons above, but also because needles are not easily broken down, your poor pet might throw up a lot after taking any of them in.
-If you observe vomiting or any other sign that your dog ingested any Christmas tree needles, fake or real, seek emergency veterinary care for the pup.
-Note, too, that Christmas tree needles are also problematic for felines.
+If you observe vomiting or any other sign that your dog ingested Christmas tree needles, fake or real, seek veterinary care for the pup.
+Note, too, that Christmas tree needles are also problematic for cats.

 Christmas Tree Needles and Paws

-Christmas tree needles aren’t only hazards for dogs’ mouths, but also for their paws.
-Needles can get trapped in or on your pet’s paws, a seriously uncomfortable and painful situation for him.
+Christmas tree needles aren’t only hazardous to a dog’s digestive tract but also to their paws.
+Needles can get stuck in or on your pet’s paws, a seriously uncomfortable situation that can lead to skin irritation and infection.
 Be sure to sweep near the tree regularly to help avoid such issues.

 Not Just the Needles